What is a Gamma Lid

 Gamma Seal Lids (UPDATED – color choices shown below), also known simply as “gamma lids“.
-They will effectively create an airtight seal for a typical 5 gallon plastic bucket into a reusable container that’s fairly leak proof with a mostly airtight seal.
-But, with the convenience of a screw on lid.
+They will effectively create an airtight seal for a typical 5 gallon plastic bucket with the convenience of a screw-on lid.

 Also, 5 gallon gamma lids fit UN Standard 3.5 Gallon, 5 Gallon, 6 Gallon, and 7 Gallon Buckets with a 12″ Diameter.

 Once installed, Gamma seal lids enable easy-on, easy-off because they simply screw-on and screw-off (spin).